-A job daemon is a program that checks the Helix Server machine daily to determine if any jobs are open.
+A program that checks the Helix server machine daily to determine if any jobs are open.
 If so, the daemon sends an email message to interested users, informing them the number of jobs in each category, the severity of each job, and more.